5 Fast + Easy Homemade Electrolyte Drink Recipes

 4. Allow the mixture to cool fully.
 Then remove the bananas.
 You can add salt if you want a higher sodium content in your electrolyte water.

-Making your own electrolyte drinks can be convenient when you find yourself dehydrated after an illness, and can support your workouts and training without needing to buy expensive commercial electrolyte drinks with all sorts of added fillers and artificial flavors and dyes that you want to keep out of your body.
+Making your own electrolyte drinks can be convenient when you find yourself dehydrated after an illness, and can support your workouts and training without needing to buy expensive store-bought electrolyte drinks with all sorts of added fillers and artificial flavors and dyes that you want to keep out of your body.

 For more information on electrolytes and hydration, check out our guide here.